 The Brickell Southeast neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 53,177 persons per square mile in the neighborhood, it is more packed with people than 98.6% of the nation's neighborhoods.
 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The Brickell Southeast neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Brickell Southeast is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Furthermore, the Brickell Southeast neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
+Also of note, the Brickell Southeast neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
-With 89.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.
+With 86.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Did you know that the Brickell Southeast neighborhood has more Brazilian and South American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Brickell Southeast neighborhood has more South American and Brazilian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.3% of this neighborhood's residents have Brazilian ancestry and 26.5% have South American ancestry.
+In fact, 32.8% of this neighborhood's residents have South American ancestry and 6.3% have Brazilian ancestry.

 Brickell Southeast is also pretty special linguistically.
 Significantly, 4.1% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 99.0% of the neighborhoods in America.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Brickell Southeast neighborhood.
 In the Brickell Southeast neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 98.0% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.
-What is also interesting to note, is that the Brickell Southeast neighborhood has a greater percentage of residents born in another country (63.2%) than are found in 99.4% of all U.S. neighborhoods.
+What is also interesting to note, is that the Brickell Southeast neighborhood has a greater percentage of residents born in another country (64.0%) than are found in 99.5% of all U.S. neighborhoods.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.